serdaroquai/practise/README.md

 // Copy an increase capacity of array Arrays.copyOf(int[] source, int lengthNew)

-// from index must be valid, to index can be >= source.length, Arrays.copyOfRange(int[] source, int from, int to);
+// from index must be valid, to index can be >= source.length,
+// to index is exclusive
+Arrays.copyOfRange(int[] source, int from, int to);
 ~~~